Dont-Care-Didnt-Ask/CycleTranslate/README.md

 We can also apply the same trick, training two translation models in parallel on paired data, trying to elicit more signal from what we have.

-There are many ways to delevop from this idea, so to be directed, we fomulate several more concrete questions:
+There are many ways to delevop from this idea, so to be directed, we formulate several more concrete questions:
 - Can we benefit from additional unlabeled data using cycle consistency?
 - Can we benefit from enforcing cycle consistency in low-data regime?
 - How do the results depend on the model size?